BurraAbhishek/VirtualElections/README.md

 <img src="https://github.com/BurraAbhishek/VirtualElections/blob/main/screenshots/main_menu_1_darkmode.png" alt="Main menu" title="This site comes with a light and dark theme built-in by default, this screenshot shows the dark theme.">

-A free, adless and open-source voting platform to conduct elections remotely.
+Forever free, adless and open-source voting platform to conduct elections remotely.

 This website is written in [PHP](https://www.php.net/).
 HTML is used for templating, [using CSS for styling](https://github.com/BurraAbhishek/VirtualElections/tree/main/src/css).
 JavaScript is used for client-side validations, [toggling between light and dark mode](https://github.com/BurraAbhishek/VirtualElections/blob/main/src/controllers/css.js) and [showing results](https://github.com/BurraAbhishek/VirtualElections/blob/main/src/vote_counting/results.php).
 An SQL database is used in this application.
 Connection to the database is handled using [PHP Data Objects](https://www.php.net/manual/en/book.pdo.php).